Traditional Relays Fail

 Simply by their nature, mechanical relays fail.
 It's a given and it's expected.
 They usually fail when you need the kiln the most and they're not much fun to replace.
 Kiln owners have been putting up with this for decades.

-Starting in 2016, Evenheat offers to replace (as an option) the mechanical relay with a solid state relay design.
+Starting in 2016, Evenheat kilns are offered (as an option) with solid state relays instead of mechanical relays.
 A solid state relay is a semiconductor and has no moving parts which means nothing to wear out and nothing to replace, ever.
 We firmly believe that our solid state design will last the life of the kiln.

 And that's not even the best part!